ThoZed/graylog-cp-watchguard/README.md

 ### Contribute

-Please help adding Extractors to the input to be able to do a structured search on every kind of msg_id.
+Please help adding extractors to the input to be able to do a structured search on every kind of msg_id.

 How to: